TUI Airways

 How We Handle TUI Airways Differently

 We submit directly to TUI's claims department in Luton, citing the specific UK261 regulation that applies.
 For package holiday bookings, we also assess Package Travel Regulations claims.
 TUI's cooperative approach means most valid claims are paid within 4–6 weeks.
-For rejected claims, we escalate to the UK CAA's ADR scheme — TUI's compliance rate exceeds 80%.
+For rejected claims, we escalate to the UK CAA's ADR scheme — TUI's ADR process is available for escalation.

 02Common TUI Airways Disruptions